Elcock-Lab/uiowa_bd/README.md

 `C   4.00  0.10 0`

-`CA  4.00  0.10 0`
+`CA  5.00  0.20 0`

 `CB  4.00  0.10 1`

+`CC  4.00  0.20 2`

 There are four entries on each line.
 The first is the atom name as it appears in the charge.parameters file.
 The next two entries are the conventional sigma and epsilon values associated with Lennard-Jones interactions: sigma is measured in Angstroms, epsilon in kcal/mol.
 The fourth entry is a flag that determines whether the full 12-10 interaction is to be used or not for that atom type.
-If the flag is zero then only the 1/r12 repulsive component is used; if the flag is one then both the 1/r12 repulsive and 1/r10 attractive components are used.
-The full 12-10 interaction is only calculated for pairs of atom types where **both** atom types have the flag of one.
-In the example shown above, therefore, CB-CB interactions would use the full 12-10 interaction, but C-CB and CA-CB interactions would be treated as purely repulsive.
-Note that the combining rules for mixed interactions use the geometric means for both the epsilong and sigma values.
+If the flag is zero then only the 1/r12 repulsive component is used; if the flag is greater than zero then both the 1/r12 repulsive and 1/r10 attractive components are used.
+The full 12-10 interaction is only calculated for pairs of atom types where **both** atom types have the same value assigned to the flag.
+In the example shown above, therefore, CB-CB interactions would use the full 12-10 interaction, but C-CB, CA-CB, and CC-CB interactions would be treated as purely repulsive.
+Note that the combining rules for mixed interactions use the geometric means for both the epsilon and sigma values.
+For example, in the purely repulsive C-CA interaction, the effective sigma value would be 4.472A while the effective epsilon value would be 0.141 kcal/mol.

 ### uiowa_bd input file format: